ggteixeira/Plural-Generator/README.md

 # Contador-de-laudas

-Programa escrito em Python destinado a auxiliar revisores de textos a agilizar orçamentos ao calcular a quantidade de laudas.
+Programa destinado a auxiliar revisores de textos a agilizar orçamentos ao calcular laudas.